oracle-livelabs/developer/visual-builder/studio/create-web-app/provision/provision.md

 ## Task 3: Authorize VB Studio to access Visual Builder

 Your VB Studio instance must be authorized to access Visual Builder instances connected to your OCI account.
-This step is mostly required if your VB Studio instance was provisioned with the built-in free VM, but there may be other scenarios where this authorization is missing.
-Therefore, it's recommended that you always check your VB Studio instance's details to make sure the policy statement that enables this access is correctly defined.
+This step is required if your VB Studio instance was provisioned with the built-in free VM, in which case you must create a new policy as described here.
+If a policy already exists for your VB Studio instance, see [Updating a Policy's Statements](https://docs.oracle.com/en-us/iaas/Content/Identity/policymgmt/managingpolicies_topic-To_update_the_statements_in_an_existing_policy.htm) to check the policy and add any missing statements.
+In either case, make sure the policy statement that enables this access is correctly defined.

 1. From the navigation menu, select **Identity & Security**, then **Policies** under Identity.